dhruv892/dhruv892/README.md

 ### Hi, I'm Dhruv

-- 🔭 I’m currently working on nothing.
-- 🌱 I’m currently sharpening my skills in the PERN stack.
+- 🌱 I’m currently sharpening my skills in the web development.
-- 👯 I’m looking to collaborate on web applications or backend systems.
+- 👯 I’m looking to collaborate on web applications.

 - 💬 Ask me about tech, programming, ML, or anime and I'm pretty sure i'll have atleast some insights about it.